This post may contain affiliate links. Read our full disclosure.

 My first attempt at the dip was with fresh spinach.
 However, I’ve made it with frozen spinach too, and it works either way.

-Longhorn Spinach Dip Ingredients:
+Watch How to Make Longhorn Spinach Dip Recipe!

 How To Make Longhorn Spinach Dip: